 Five Best Practices for Improving Condo Board Communication

-Funny, isn’t it, how a flock of geese can manage to communicate well enough to prevent mid-air collisions but people find this task very difficult.
-Communication is always one of those things that get forgotten.
-Who has time to be writing to owners letting them know what’s going on?
-After all, directors are volunteers and have much better things to do – like attending meetings and planning the future of the condo.
-When the Condo Information Centre compiled the comments they received from over 4500 people regarding condo living, 49% of them complained about the lack of communication between the condo board and themselves.
+Funny, isn’t it, how geese manage to communicate with each other well enough to prevent mid-air collisions, but people often overlook this task.
+It is easy to forgive directors because they are volunteers and find it difficult to find time to write newsletters, answer emails, or update the condo’s website in addition to the rest of their responsibilities.
+When the Condo Information Centre compiled all the comments they received from over 4500 condo owners regarding condo living, 49% of them complained about the lack of communication from their boards.

-3. Set up a bulletin board or e-board in a central location
+- Set up a bulletin board or e-board

-This lends itself more easily to high-rise style condos, but townhouse complexes can usually find a common area where owners and tenants can go to find up-to-date information offline.
-This is a fantastic way to post late-minute reminders about things like maintenance issues, the need to remove cars for paving or line painting or the upcoming AGM.
-Bulletin boards are of particular importance to accommodate owners who are not computer literate.
+Find a central location for your bulletin board or e-board.
+It is easier for high-rise condos, but townhouse complexes can usually find a common area where owners and tenants can go to find up-to-date information (look near the mailboxes).
+Message boards are also a fantastic way to post late-minute reminders about things like maintenance issues or an upcoming AGM.

-Condos are complicated and difficult to understand.
-It is a major challenge for owners to understand fully what condo ownership means.
-One way to fight this is to provide educational opportunities for the owners at every occasion.
-Try sharing short informational videos on the condo website or inviting a speaker to the next annual general meeting.
-Owners need to be proactive too.
-If you are an owner and want to know more about a particular topic; ask for it or better still, volunteer to find out and share with other owners via the newsletter, website or at an AGM.
+Condo governance is complicated and difficult to understand.
+It can be a challenge for owners to understand fully what condo ownership means — one of the best ways to help them understand is to provide educational opportunities whenever possible.
+Try sharing short informational videos on the condo website or inviting a speaker to your AGMs.
+Owners need to be proactive too: if you are an owner and want to know more about a particular topic, ask for it, or better still, volunteer to find out and share with other owners via the newsletter, website, or at an AGM.

 What are some of your biggest condo board communication challenges?
-How have you overcome these challenges?
-Share your thoughts by tweeting @BoardSpaceinc
+How have you overcome them?
+Share your thoughts by tweeting to @BoardSpaceinc.

 Updated March 2018